lago-project/lago/docs/lago-tutorial/README.rst

 The command below will run the deployment scripts (from within the vms) that were specified in the init.json file.
-This command should be invoked from the directory that will satisfy the relative path to the deployment scripts, as mentiod in the init.json file.

 so, if you used the "manual configurations", the command should be invoked from /lago-work-dir.